 Infractions are citations issued by law enforcement officers for non-criminal offenses such as speeding or failure to have automobile insurance.
 The court may impose a monetary penalty but not jail.

 The first thing you should do after receiving an infraction is to carefully read the back of the infraction.
 You must respond within fifteen (15) days of the date that the ticket was issued.
 Failure to respond can result in the suspension of your driver’s license.
-You can respond by either mailing the ticket to the Court or bringing it in person to the Clerk’s office.
+You can respond by either mailing the ticket to the Court or bringing it in person to the District Court office.
 Select one of the boxes on the back of the ticket and make sure to verify your mailing address.

 You have four options if you receive a notice of infraction.